 Slote suggests that the notion of enoughness of a given action as some mathematical function (e.g. percentage) of the moral value of that action and the moral value of the optimal action, stopping short of actually defining an appropriate criterion for permissibility (Slote, Satisficing Consequentialism, 1984, p.
 156).
 In Beyond Optimizing, Slote suggests that enoughness might depend not on ‘purely formal or mathematical considerations’, instead possibly on an account of ‘basic human satisfactions and general human needs’ (Slote, 1989, p.
 154).
 With the absence of a particular non-arbitrary criterion, Slote falls short of presenting a compelling argument for any one form of satisficing consequentialism, but succeeds in presenting a case for the plausibility of satisficing theories in general.

-A type of consequentialism which possesses the satisficing property while also addressing Norcross’s arbitrariness concerns is progressive consequentialism.
+A type of consequentialism that possesses the satisficing property while also addressing Norcross’s arbitrariness concerns is progressive consequentialism.
 Progressive consequentialism roughly states that we morally ought to bring about consequences that are better (or, no worse?), given an axiology, than the consequences produced if we do nothing in a given situation (Jamieson & Elliot, 2009).

 Progressive consequentialism is appealing for a number of reasons: first, it alleviates the common demandingness objection to act consequentialism; it provides a satisficing criterion that is not ad hoc or arbitrary like the type of criterion suggested by Slote; and finally, it provides a natural criterion that, unlike act consequentialism, is not “static and unworldly” (Jamieson & Elliot, 2009).